ebx-bundler/ebx/README.md

 ## Introduction

-EBX is specifically designed for **NodeJS**, serving as a versatile and powerful tool for bundling TypeScript and JavaScript code.
+EBX is specifically designed for **NodeJS** backend development, serving as a versatile and powerful tool for bundling/running TypeScript code.
 It provides a hassle-free experience for developers and [asynchronous type checking](#performance-and-asynchronous-type-checking) without any configuration needed.

 ## Getting Started